delanyodevio/keke/src/about.md

 ## The suitable way to start

-<span class="site-name">Keke.Money</span> is the suitable way to create and manage your saving funds.
+<span class="site-name">Keke.Money</span> is the suitable way to create saving funds and manage your money.

 Create multiple saving funds in minutes and manage them seamlessly all under one account.